sn1572/sn1572/README.md

 - 👋 Hi, I’m @sn1572
-- 👀 My professional interests are in HPC, computer vision, and machine learning, but those projects have to remain private :(.
+- 👀 My professional interests are in HPC, computer vision, and machine learning.
 In my spare time, sometimes I work on projects which are tracked here.
 Also I like mountain biking and building mountain bike trails.
 I am a board member of the local SORBA chapter.
-- 🌱 I’m currently learning opengl!
-Making my way through the tutorials at [learnopengl](https://learnopengl.com/).
-Professionally I am learning about Linux device drivers, as well as tools for packaging our projects (autotools for example).
+- 🌱 I’ve just started making contributions to cusignal!
 - 📫 How to reach me: Shoot an e-mail.

 <!---